flutterwtf/mcp_flutter/README.md

 ### Development Tools

-- `screenshot` [Resource|Tool] - Captures a screenshot of the running application.
+- `view_screenshot` [Resource|Tool] - Captures a screenshots of the running application.
   **Configuration**:

   - Enable with `--images` flag or `IMAGES_SUPPORTED=true` environment variable
-  - May use compression to optimize image size
+  - Will use PNG compression to optimize image size.

 <!-- - `hot_reload` [Tool] - Performs hot reload of the Flutter application
   **Tested on**: